 However, he’d always had a hankering to own a racehorse.
 Only at the outbreak of World War II was he in a position to do so.
 Accordingly, he attended the second day of the 1940 Sydney Yearling Sales at the William Inglis Newmarket yards with the intention of buying Lot No. 298, an imposing brown colt by the sire sensation of the moment, Beau Pere, out of Banita – an unraced French daughter of Dark Legend.
 Banita’s maternal line traced back to the champion English mare, Sceptre, foaled in 1899.
 Offered by the St Aubin’s Stud at Scone, this colt was only the dam’s second foal.
 Given that it was the first yearling for which he had ever bid, Monty Walker was somewhat swept up in the moment, going as high as 3400 guineas before he had the good sense to stay his hand when the hapless Alan Cooper, standing very near to the auctioneer’s rostrum, upped the ante to 3500 guineas.
 At that price, the colt went to Talking’s former owner.
 Registered as Beau Son, he would find his way into the 1941 A.J.C.
 Derby field.

 Having been thwarted by a more reckless bidder – and they didn’t come much more reckless than Cooper – Monty Walker was forced to look elsewhere for his proposed purchase.
 Strolling about the Newmarket stables, he spotted Lot No 334 offered on behalf of J. G. McDougall of the Lyndhurst Stud at Warwick, Queensland.
 During the pre-sales inspection of yearlings, Walker had been somewhat taken by this handsome chestnut colt by The Buzzard out of a half-sister to the 1940 Melbourne Cup winner, Old Rowley.
 The youngster was a brother to True Flight, a W.A.T.C.
-Derby winner and one-time Caulfield Cup favourite.
+Derby winner and one-time Caulfield Cup favourite, and came from the same family as the Caulfield Cup winners, Flavinius and Maple.
 Having missed on his first choice, Walker asked that leading trainer of two-year-olds, Fred Cush to inspect this chestnut and, passing muster, our first-time buyer stepped up on that last Thursday afternoon in March and did his bidding.
 He got the colt for 1200 guineas.
 When it came to naming the yearling, only one name would do – Yaralla!
 Permit me to explain.
 Monty Walker’s first foray as a thoroughbred buyer came about by virtue of a legacy from his aunt, the noted Australian philanthropist, Dame Eadith Walker, who had died in October 1937 leaving an estate sworn for probate at £265,345.
 An only child, upon the death of her father in 1886, Eadith had inherited a fortune which was valued at the time at close to one million pounds and included the impressive Victorian Italianate mansion, Yaralla, on the banks of the Parramatta River which still stands today.
 All things considered, Monty Walker could do no less than acknowledge the source of his good fortune in naming the first racehorse to carry his colours.

 It was a similar riot of speed at Yaralla’s next two starts in the Kirkham Stakes and December Stakes at Randwick.
 Such was the big chestnut’s reputation that only two horses accepted to oppose him in the Kirkham and one of those, Final Victory, proved a virtual non-starter when he swung away as the tapes lifted.
 Yaralla romped home from Castle Song.
 Again bottles of champagne arrived in the racecourse press room, compliments of the owner.
 In the A.J.C.
 December Stakes run on Boxing Day, Yaralla, despite carrying a 7lb penalty, made another exhibition of the season’s two-year-olds when as the 2/9 favourite, he won easing up by two lengths in a time of 59.75 seconds.
 Admittedly, Yaralla’s time was 1.25 seconds outside All Love’s Randwick, Flemington and Australian records for the distance, but this didn’t dampen the ardour of Sydney’s racing journalists who contended that they had not seen a more brilliant colt since Heroic won the 1923 A.J.C.
 Breeders’ Plate.
 The Sydney Sportsman in a banner headline asked: “IS HE ANOTHER PHAR LAP?”
 Even that sober and experienced newspaperman, A. W. Dexter seemed carried along by the hype (or had succumbed to the blandishment of free champagne) in drawing comparisons with the Red Terror when he wrote about Yaralla in The Sun: “with the conformation of a four-year-old, and the breeding of a Cup winner, he may yet prove himself a second Phar Lap.”
 Some of the euphoria could be attributed to the War and the need for morale-boosting headlines, but much of it could genuinely be attributed to Yaralla’s achievements.
 If a big, strapping colt by The Buzzard could go so quickly in sprints, what might he not do over more ground?
 Cush put his charge away until the autumn.